MySQL stores accounts in the

 mysqldatabase does not work.

 You should never alter the structure of tables in the

-mysqldatabase in any manner whatsoever except by means of the procedure that is described in Section 4.4.5, “mysql_upgrade — Check and Upgrade MySQL Tables”.
-Attempting to redefine MySQL's system tables in any other fashion results in undefined (and unsupported!) behavior.
+mysqldatabase in any manner whatsoever except by means of the procedure that is described in Section 2.10, “Upgrading MySQL”.
+Attempting to redefine MySQL's system tables in any other fashion results in undefined and unsupported behavior.
 The server is free to ignore rows that become malformed as a result of such modifications.

 usertable.
 These passwords are distinct from passwords for logging in to your operating system.
 There is no necessary connection between the “external” password you use to log in to a Windows or Unix machine and the password you use to access the MySQL server on that machine.

 If the server authenticates a client using some other plugin, the authentication method that the plugin implements may or may not use a password stored in the

 usertable.
 In this case, it is possible that an external password is also used to authenticate to the MySQL server.